invisibleacropolis-ops/NagaKang/docs/step3_pattern_bridge_walkthrough.md

 The automation log records both the normalized `source_value` and the resolved `value`, along with the parsed `lane_metadata`, so rehearsal leads can audit how their tracker gestures were translated into engine parameters.
+When smoothing is requested the log also carries a `smoothing` dict (window, segments, strategy, previous value, and whether the ramp was applied) so facilitators can quickly spot automation clashes that were gently massaged during rendering.

 ## Next Steps